fireinrain/github-trending/TrendsHist.md

 ## C#

+* 【2025-08-04】[CoplayDev / unity-mcp](https://github.com/CoplayDev/unity-mcp) - A Unity MCP server that allows MCP clients like Claude Desktop or Cursor to perform Unity Editor actions.
 * 【2025-08-03】[Arcenox-co / TickerQ](https://github.com/Arcenox-co/TickerQ) - TickerQ is a fast, reflection-free background task scheduler for .NET — built with source generators, EF Core integration, cron + time-based execution, and a real-time dashboard.
 * 【2025-08-02】[Arcenox\-co / TickerQ](https://github.com/Arcenox-co/TickerQ) - TickerQ is a fast, reflection\-free background task scheduler for  NET — built with source generators, EF Core integration, cron + time\-based execution, and a real\-time dashboard
 * 【2025-08-02】[PixiEditor / PixiEditor](https://github.com/PixiEditor/PixiEditor) - PixiEditor is a Universal Editor for all your 2D needs